BRA1L0R/palloc/README.md

 Include this in the `[dependencies]` section of `Cargo.toml`

 ```
-spin = "0.1.0"
+palloc = "0.1.0"
 ```

 This crate uses **unstable features** of Rust, so it requires the `nightly` update channel.
-Here's how you can update your Rust toolchain just for the project where you intend to use this:
+Update the toolchain for your project folder with:

 ```
 rustup override set nightly